san3ncrypt3d/jekyll-now/_posts/2020-1-10-staticcode.md

 | --- | --- |
 | Configuratinn and setup | Install using make |
 | Description | This is a Multilanguage scanner focused on security vulnerabilities.
 The scanner is only supported in Linux operating system and have a GUI.
 Returns good results comparatively and low number of false positives. |

+LOL I was lazy to make tables for all the tools metioned above with additional details so if you have any questions let me know and I will clarify/answer your question(s).